 Self Assessment Tax from Accountspoint

 Self assessment tax returns are due from all self-employed individuals, businesses operating as partnerships and company directors and must be completed each year by 31st January.
+Business owners are advised to budget for their tax bill.

 Any tax liabilities are due for payment to HMRC by 31st January and also possibly 31st July each year.